julienfausty/HyperFox/README.md

 - HDF5: for input/output binary file formatting

 - MOAB: a c++ library for dealing with meshes and computing mesh entities.

+- Zoltan: a c++ library for graph partitioning (must set ZOLTAN_PREFIX envioronment variable to install directory of Zoltan)

 Also, the following library is used for the testing module: